 Since 1981, MTV has been bringing the latest and greatest in music and music videos to viewers across the world.
 The channel is an icon in pop culture and has been a powerful influence within the music world.
 How, though, did MTV get started, and how were they able to soar above the competition in terms of their popularity, influence, and audience?
-In this article, we’ll look at the history of MTV and the role their iconic logo has played in the channel’s worldwide success.
+In this article, we’ll look at the history of MTV and the role its iconic logo has played in the channel’s worldwide success.

-Origins of MTV
+History of MTV

 MTV was first launched on Saturday, August 1, 1981, with the phrase, “Ladies and gentlemen, rock and roll”, and the first music video played on MTV was “Video Killed the Radio Star” by The Bugles.
 Since the very beginning, MTV was designed as a platform for music videos.
 These videos were played 24 hours a day, 7 days a week, and were chosen by video jockeys, or VJs as the station called them.

-Even in MTV’s youth, the channel was instrumental in shaping the musical industry.
+Even in MTV’s youth, the channel was instrumental in shaping the music industry.
 Before MTV, what the radio stations were playing almost completely dictated which music was popular.
 Shortly after MTV’s launch, though, records stores began selling large amounts of music that were not on the radio at all, including songs from artists such as Bow Wow Wow, Men at Work, and Human League.
 MTV is also credited with helping bring about the Second British Invasion by featuring music videos from British artists who were, at the time, producing more music videos than their American counterparts.

 In instance after instance since then, MTV has been at the spearhead of youth and music culture.
 The channel introduced the Video Music Awards (VMAs), helped black artists break through the “color barrier” that had been holding many of them back, and has hosted music events including performances on New Year’s Eve at Times Square and the All Access Week music festival.